MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 Attributes that we plan to use for processing search queries need to be indexed, similar to filter attributes in the ["Build a library browser with contextual filters"](tutorial-schema-design.md) tutorial.
 For example, to enable our application to process search queries like "papers from microsoft about machine learning" we need to enable the `equals` index operation on the `FieldsOfStudy.Text` and `AuthorAffiliations.AffiliationName` attributes.

 Before indexing the attributes, we also want to normalize the attributes to improve search results.
 For example, we can improve publication title search accuracy by normalizing both the publication titles and the search queries to lowercase characters only.
 This ensures that publication title queries that have case mismatches will still yield search results.
-For more normalization details, see `MakesInteractor.NormalizeStr(queryStr)` in `makesInteractor.js`
+For more normalization details, see `MakesInteractor.NormalizeStr(queryStr)` in `makesInteractor.js`.

 To enable fuzzy search or keywords search, we may also transform the attributes before indexing the them.
 For example, we enable abstract keywords search by transforming the attribute `Abstract.Text` into `Abstract.Words` such that unique words from abstracts can be indexed.

 ## Design a search grammar

 Now that we have the appropriate data fields in our index, we will design a grammar tailored to process natural language search queries.
-In this tutorial, we will use the [sample grammar](samplePrivateLibraryData.linked.search.grammar.xml) to illustrate how to support **single attribute queries**, **multiple attribute queries**, **keyword based queries**, **composite entity attribute queries**, and **dropping query terms when they can't be matched**.
+In this tutorial, we will use the [sample grammar](samplePrivateLibraryData.linked.search.grammar.xml) to illustrate how to support [single attribute queries](#support-single-attribute-queries), [multiple attribute queries](#support-multiple-attribute-queries), [keyword based queries](#support-keyword-based-queries), [composite entity attribute queries](#support-composite-entity-attribute-queries), and [dropping query terms when they can't be matched](#support-dropping-query-terms-when-they-can't-be-matched)

 ### Support single attribute queries